Encryption and Decryption Tool

 1. Query String Encryption

-Sensitive data sent via URL query strings is encrypted using the AES-256 encryption method.
+Sensitive data sent via URL query strings is encrypted using the AES-256-ECB encryption method.

 1